VMFA-311: The Korean War, 1950–1955

 Arriving in South Korea on 7 December 1950, VMF-311 was the first land-based Marine jet squadron to be used in combat providing close air support for the Marines and Soldiers on the ground.
 In late-June 1952 the squadron participate in the attack on the Sui-ho Dam.
 Additionally, the squadron pioneered strip-alert tactics still practiced today.
 Legendary pilots during this era included later astronaut and Senator John Glenn and baseball star Ted Williams.
+CApt William L. Armogast was the last Marine Corps jet pilot to drop bombs in North Korea when he destroyed a communist supply point with 4 x 500-lb bombs less than one hour before the ceasefire was set to begin.
 In over 2 1/2 years of action in Korea the squadron amassed 18,851 combat sorties.
 In 1957, the squadron finally was re-designated Marine Attack Squadron 311 (VMA-311).
 The nickname "Tomcats" was also bestowed during this era.